 Of course, then there is the question of how to go about it.
-In our experience, the key is to focus on three areas: reinforcing leadership, knowing what you’ve got, and creating a timeline.
+In our experience, the key is to focus on three areas: reinforcing leadership, knowing what you have, and creating a timeline.

-Priority number one is to appoint someone with Board-level authority to have ownership of the streamlining project.
-Most members of the Board are unlikely to have the time (or the inclination!) to run this particular show, but the project will never get off the ground without a real leader in charge.
+Priority number one is to appoint someone with C-suite authority to have ownership of the streamlining project.
+Most executives are unlikely to have the time (or the inclination!) to run this particular show, but the project will never get off the ground without a real leader in charge.

 It may be unrealistic to expect a CFO to do this, as they are too busy.
 Your IT head may have the knowledge but not the authority and people skills.
 The HR Director may not have the detailed systems knowledge.
 Even if there is no one perfect person at your company, there must be a clear leader regardless.